 His research focusses on concepts of centre and periphery, analysing various contexts in which this relationship has shaped historical events and international development.
 He has also looked at the relationship between the colonial periphery and the Metropolitan centre, analysing how legal and economic reforms ushered in by the 1956 Loi Cadre laid the foundation of the neo-colonial relationship.
 Tracing the networks and relationships of actors in the centre and periphery during these decision making processes shaped an understanding of the vested interests and para-political influences brought to bear on crucial reforms.

-He recently completed a project in conjunction with the University of Chichester and the Military Aviation Museum at RAF Tangmere, analysing SOE flights during the Second World War and the cross-border transfers they invoked.
+He recently completed a project in conjunction with the University of Chichester and the Military Aviation Museum at RAF Tangmere, analysing clandestine flights to support resistance in France during the Second World War and the cross-border transfers they invoked.
 He also recently worked on a large collaborative project with the Open University, helping to analyse the concept of Cultural Value through an investigation of funding reviews for the British Council and BBC World Service.